tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 What is the BFT threshold within the committee?
 2

 What is the no of draws within an experiment?
-500
+1000

 How many experiments?
-500
+1000

+Do you know theoratical mean?
+Y|N: Y

 What is the theoretical mean?0.649474335188621